 Using an OAuth2 Token, created at the

-/api/v2/tokensendpoint to authenticate prometheus with Tower, the following example provides a valid scrape config if the URL for your Tower’s metrics endpoint was
+/api/v2/tokensendpoint to authenticate prometheus with the controller, the following example provides a valid scrape config if the URL for your controller's metrics endpoint was

 For help configuring other aspects of Prometheus, such as alerts and service discovery configurations, refer to the Prometheus configuration docs.

 If Prometheus is already running, you must restart it in order to apply the configuration changes by making a POST to the reload endpoint, or by killing the Prometheus process or service.